dghubble/gologin/README.md

 }
 ```

 For example, `oauth1` has `ContextHandler`s for getting request tokens, doing auth redirections, and receiving OAuth1 callbacks.
-Package `twitter` has `ContextHandler`s which extend this to obtain the Twitter `User` struct needed by most login systems to map from a token to a database user.
+Package `twitter`'s `ContextHandler`'s chain these together and add the Twitter `User` struct to the `ctx`.

-[ctxh](https://github.com/dghubble/ctxh) defines the ContextHandler and some convenience functions such as
+[ctxh](https://github.com/dghubble/ctxh) defines a ContextHandler and some convenience functions to convert to a handler which plays well with `net/http`.

 ```go
 func NewHandler(h ContextHandler) http.Handler
 ```

-to convert to a handler which plays well with `net/http`.

 ## Usage

+To use `gologin`, register a `LoginHandler` and `CallbackHandler` on your `http.ServeMux` and provide a success `ContextHandler` to do something with the verified User/Account and access token added to the `ctx`.

 Let's consider Twitter web login as an example.